CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/README.md

 ![UserStoryGithub](https://user-images.githubusercontent.com/46902147/56765798-20227e00-6765-11e9-979d-04eb72f43116.png)

 ## Building the Project
 This repo contains all the software needed to recreate the Magic Elevator.
-The hardware—wands and the mechanical button pusher—were custom-built, and recreating them isn't trivial.
+The hardware, wands and the mechanical button pusher, were custom-built and recreating them isn't trivial.
 But here we include details for building all aspects of our system.

 ### Building the Software
 ![UserInterface](https://user-images.githubusercontent.com/14846863/56779108-adca9180-6796-11e9-9332-b05396f1e6eb.png)